Ora Good Cat

-The Ora Good Cat (欧拉好猫 (Ōulā Hǎomāo)) is a battery electric hatchback, produced by Great Wall Motor under its electric car marque Ora since November 2020.
-It is marketed as the Ora Funky Cat in several markets, GWM Ora 03 in Europe and Brazil, and GWM Ora in Australia and Nepal.
+The Ora Good Cat (欧拉好猫 (Ōulā Hǎomāo)) is a battery electric hatchback produced by Great Wall Motor under its electric car marque Ora since November 2020.
+It is marketed as the Ora Funky Cat in several markets, GWM Ora 03 in Europe, Brazil and Indonesia and GWM Ora in Australia and Nepal.

 Overview

 The Ora Good Cat was first revealed at the Chengdu Auto Show on 24 July 2020, with a retro aesthetic styled by former Porsche designer Emanuel Derta.
-Sales of the vehicle in Mainland China began on 24 November 2020.
+Sales of the vehicle in China began on 24 November 2020.
 Sales in Thailand began on 29 October 2021 with the vehicles being imported from China.
 GWM started marketing vehicle in the European market in 2022 as the Funky Cat.